-36. On or before the effective date of this Order, Respondent shall notify EPA in writing via email whether Respondent will comply with the terms of this Order.
-Respondent's failure to notify EPA of its unconditional intent to fully comply with this Order by the time the Order becomes effective shall be, as of the effective date of the Order, treated as a violation of the Order.
+38. On or before the effective date of this Order, Respondent shall notify EPA in writing via email if Respondent does not intend to comply with the terms of this Order.
 Such written notice shall be sent via email to:

-Christopher Thompson

-Office of Regional Counsel

-Region 8

-U.S. Environmental Protection Agency
+Christopher Thompson Office of Regional Counsel Region 8 U.S. Environmental Protection Agency Email: Thompson.Christopher@epa.gov

-Email: Thompson.Christopher@epa.gov